epam/edp-install/docs/operator-guide/deploy-aws-eks.md

 * Make sure the AWS account is active.

 * Create the AWS IAM role: EKSDeployerRole to deploy EKS cluster on the project side.
-The provided resources will allow to use cross-account deployment by assuming created EKSDeployerRole from the root AWS account.
+The provided resources will allow to use cross-account deployment by assuming the created EKSDeployerRole from the root AWS account.
 Take the following steps:

-  1. Clone git repo with ism-deployer project [edp-terraform-aws-platform.git](https://github.com/epmd-edp/edp-terraform-aws-platform.git), rename it corresponding to the project name.
+  1. Clone git repo with the [edp-terraform-aws-platform.git](https://github.com/epmd-edp/edp-terraform-aws-platform.git) ism-deployer project, and rename it according to the project name.

     <details>
     <Summary><b> clone project</b></Summary>